Carol Cram in Sirmione on Lake Garda in northern Italy

 Parking Considerations

-If you choose a hotel outside the old town, you’ll either need to walk a long way or drive to the parking lots outside the walls that I should imagine in summer fill up very fast.
-Even in April, we had to park quite a long way from the entrance to the old town.
+If you choose a hotel outside the town walls, you’ll either need to walk a long way or drive to the parking lots on the peninsula that I should imagine in summer fill up very fast.
+Even in April, we had to park quite a long way from the entrance to the town.

 Other Tours Around Sirmione